 Emmy reviews her “tingel-tangel” repertoire, singing ditties high and low, hacking words to disdain war and other nonsense.

-Emmy opens a box in which she finds sheet music of her old repertoire.
+Emmy opens a box in which she finds sheet music of her old cabaret repertoire.
 She steps onto a pedestal, on which she revolves like a music box dancer while singing a randomized amalgamation of cabaret songs, folk tunes, and marches.
-The others shred her sheet music and attach it to her.
+The others shred her sheet music and attach it to her with clothespins.

 (“Tingel-tangel” was an early 20th-century German term for lowbrow, often risqué cabaret entertainment.
 The name probably comes from the sound of coins being tossed into a plate.
-Art created via indeterminacy figured prominently in Dada, presaging later chance procedures such as those in the music of John Cage.)
+Art created via indeterminacy figured prominently in Dada, presaging later chance procedures such as those in the music of John Cage.
+Emmy Hennings was hailed as a star cabaret performer.)

 Interlude: I wonder what I meant by it all